acend/cilium-basics-training/content/en/docs/10/01/_index.md

 ## Task {{% param sectionnumber %}}.1: Deploy a new Kubernetes Cluster without `kube-proxy`

-Create a new Kubernetes Cluster using the `minikube`.
+Create a new Kubernetes cluster using `minikube`.
 As `minikube` uses `kubeadm` we can skip the phase where `kubeadm` installs the `kube-proxy` addon.
 Execute the following command to create a third cluster:

 ```bash
 minikube start --network-plugin=cni --cni=false --kubernetes-version=1.23.1 --extra-config=kubeadm.skip-phases=addon/kube-proxy -p kubeless